Phil Nevin: Personal life

 Nevin was diagnosed with asthma at two years old.
 Nevin was hospitalized and treated for asthma five times between 1987 and May 1990, each stay lasting about five days.
 Nevin is also allergic to grass.
 At 19 years old, he told the Los Angeles Times that he had half the lung capacity of a typical 17-year-old.

 Nevin's first daughter, Koral, was born during his freshman year at Cal State Fullerton; he is no longer in a relationship with Koral's mother.
 He met his wife, Kristin, at Cal State Fullerton.
 The couple have two children together; though they were separated during the late 1990s, the couple reconciled.
 His son, Tyler, made his MLB debut with the Baltimore Orioles in 2021.
-Another son, Kyle, played college baseball for Baylor University and was drafted by the Los Angeles Dodgers in 2022 MLB Draft.
+Another son, Kyle, played college baseball for Baylor University and was drafted by the Los Angeles Dodgers in the 2022 MLB draft.

 Nevin lives in the Heritage Estates neighborhood of Poway, California, along with San Diego sporting figures including Bruce Bochy and LaDainian Tomlinson.
 The neighborhood suffered significant damage in the October 2007 California wildfires.
 Nevin hosted a baseball camp for children aged six through 16 in 2010.

 On May 11, 2021, the Yankees announced that Nevin had tested positive for COVID-19.
 He also developed a staph infection, and lost 20 lbs.